xavidop/alexa-helloworld-new-vscode-config/README.md

 **voilà**

-## Video with full explanation
+## Video with the full explanation

-And that's it, here you have the full code running in an Alexa Office EU Hours session with me and Gaetano Ursomano from the Alexa team.
+And that's it, here you have the full explanation in an Alexa Office EU Hours session with me and Gaetano Ursomano from the Alexa team.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9g1grjLBZOc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>